minoobeyzavi/Transpara/Weather/forecast.io-Interface.md

  ### Daily Forecast (Trend Data) For The Next Week

- Data is retrieved for the next week regardless of what is specified for Start and End Time in Test.
+ This returns data for the next week regardless of what is specified for Start and End Time in Test.

  ```
  Request URI: {0},{1}?exclude=currently,minutely,hourly,alerts,flags